LambdAurora/lambdaurora.github.io/src/views/projects/lambdynamiclights/docs/v4/index.md

-Welcome on the documentation pages of [LambDynamicLights] version 4!
+Welcome to the documentation pages of [LambDynamicLights] version 4!

 ## The Basics